► Trend-spotting: is derv's time over?

 Will manufacturers stop selling diesel?

-Admittedly, some car makers have vested interests in continuing selling diesel engines.
+Admittedly, some car makers have vested interests in continuing to sell diesel engines.
 Just consider your typical usage before making your mind up - and don't believe the hysterical headlines you may read in the popular press.

 If you believed every news report on the telly, you could be forgiven for thinking that Volvo, for instance, will only sell electric cars from 2019, whereas in fact the Swedes will continue to sell petrol and diesel engines for many years to come (every new model launched from 2019 will be 'electrified' or part-hybridised).
 Most car makers agree that ICE will still make up around three-quarters of their sales, even by the middle of the next decade.